Analysis: Genworth and Canada Guaranty Buck The Trend – Why Now?

 I applaud the decision from Genworth and Canada Guaranty.
 Now, even though I was wrong on my initial prediction of these two insurers following suit, I’m happy the result is still good news.
 First time homebuyers with less than 20% down can breathe a sigh of relief, as they don’t have to rush to purchase something prior to July 1st.

 After hearing the announcements, I combed through the news trying to find some real analysis into their decision, to no avail.
 It’s quite baffling to me that such impactful announcements by the two insurers didn’t generate any analysis from our news outlets.
-Needless to say, I’m here to provide some insight.
+Needless to say, as a local Victoria mortgage broker, I’m here to provide some insight.

 Analysis: Why Buck the Trend Now?